iPad 8 LTE Battery Replacement

 Step 18

-- Warm up an iOpener and stick it on the bottom edge of your device for about two minutes.
-Give it some time to work its magic!
+- Warm up an iOpener and place it on the bottom edge of the device for two minutes.

 Tools Used